openc/WhoControlsIt/README.md

 ## Who Controls It

 This is a proof-of-concept Beneficial Ownership register to demonstrate how data could be collected.
 It was designed in less than a couple of days by OpenCorporates to help inform UK Civil Society's response to the  [UK government's consultation](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/367578/bis-14-1145-the-register-of-people-with-significant-control-psc-register-register-final-1.pdf) on what the Beneficial Ownership register (or register of Persons of Significant Control) will look like.
 Beneficial owners are the individuals who ultimately control companies, together with the means/route of control.
-For more information is

 We will be iterating and improving it over time, and believe it can be developed into an open data global beneficial ownership database.
 Before then there's a lot to do, but first here's the site in a nutshell: